 SCM systems comparison

-SAP Digital Supply Chain (SAP SCM)
+SAP Digital Supply Chain (SAP SCM): the leading ERP platform for enterprises

 One of the world’s oldest and largest software companies, Germany-based SAP has been on the market since 1972.
 It holds a leading position as a developer of robust ERP systems, with 90 percent of Fortune 500 companies using SAP software for their business needs.
 The latest and most renowned SAP S/4HANA ERP suite offers components that efficiently solve SCM issues.

 During the past few years, SAP has been placing more focus on its SCM solutions, which are marketed under the name Digital Supply Chain.
-The innovative software products built on top of SAP Leonardo intelligent platform employ ML and IoT to bring visibility, forecasting, analytics, and collaboration to the next level.
+The innovative software products built on top of the SAP Leonardo intelligent platform employ ML and IoT to bring visibility, forecasting, analytics, and collaboration to the next level.

 The Digital Supply Chain portfolio includes the following products.

-- Supply Chain Planning harnesses capabilities of several other SAP products such as Analytics cloud, Qualtrics, the first experience management (XM) software to anticipate customer behavior, and the Ariba Supply Chain Collaboration tool to share real-time information with partners and suppliers.
+- Supply Chain Planning harnesses capabilities of several other SAP products such as Analytics Cloud, Qualtrics, the first experience management (XM) software to anticipate customer behavior, and the Ariba Supply Chain Collaboration tool to share real-time information with partners and suppliers.

 - Supply Chain Logistics helps efficiently handle warehousing and delivery-related operations, including yard management, order fulfillment, tracking, and more.